Santa's Sunny Christmas

 Try getting something else, whether it’s still some bizarre lucky dip this year or already planning ahead for next year, some Christmas which is not so common for the usual eye and Christmas is usually associated with snow, Christmas trees, gingerbread, Santa and warm sweaters with reindeer.
 So why not try something warmer where you can still wear a Santa hat yet a swimming suit as well?
 That surely doesn’t make it less of a Christmas.

-If you want a sunny Christmas or New Year make sure to have your trip planned smoothly by using Trekeffect!
+If you want a sunny Christmas or New Year make sure to have your trip planned smoothly with Trekeffect!